day0market/pyalgotrader/docs/cta_strategy.md

 ### Single Strategy Backtesting example

 - Import and backtesting engineCTATactics
-- Back to measured parameters，Such as：Variety、KLine cycle、Start and end dates backtesting、Fees、Slippage、Contract size、Seed money
+- Back to measured parameters, Such as：Variety、KLine cycle、Start and end dates backtesting、Fees、Slippage、Contract size、Seed money
-- Loading policies and data to the engine，Running back-tested。
+- Loading policies and data to the engine, Running back-tested.
-- Calculated based on the daily statistics profitability，Calculation of statistical indicators，Statistical Indicators Mapping。
+- Calculated based on the daily statistics profitability, Calculation of statistical indicators, Statistical Indicators Mapping.

 ```